hoovad/rubocop-action/README.md

 You can pass the following options to the action:

 - `github_token`: Required.
 This variable is automatically created by GitHub actions, no need to set it yourself.
 However, you must make sure that the permissions are set correctly in your workflow file.
-- `rubocop_cmd`: Optional.
-The command that runs Rubocop.
-Defaults to `rubocop --format json` (JSON formatting is required for the action to work properly)

 The full job should look like something similar to this: